project-roadwork/light-reflector/README.md

 # light-reflector

+**README WIP**

- A light reflector that reflects decals for now at long distances.
+ A vehicle-based light reflector that reflects decals and basepart reflectors at long distances on roads.
  ### ⚠️ LIMITED FUNCTIONALITY; really just works for the local player for now.

 **(ℹ️ MAIN) CODEBERG REPO:** https://codeberg.org/project-roadwork/light-reflector